Thinking of joining a study?

 Register your interest

-NCT05864625 | Recruiting | Aortic Valve Stenosis
+NCT05864625 | RECRUITING | Aortic Valve Stenosis

 Comparison of Hemodynamic Stability During Anesthesia Using Remimazolam and Sevoflurane in Minimally Invasive AVR